PointSource/simple-log-tee/README.md

 # simple-log-tee

-Log and write to multiple streams at the same time.
+Log, and write, to multiple streams at the same time.

 This is really handy for logging output to the console and to a file at the same time.